Code changes

 The introduction now opens with a hierarchy that ranks road users by how much harm they can cause to others.
 Pedestrians sit at the top; HGVs at the bottom.
 Those who can do the most harm have the greatest responsibility to reduce risk.

-• Rule H2 (drivers): At a junction, drivers should give way to pedestrians crossing or waiting to cross the road into or from which the driver is turning.
-Drivers MUST give way to pedestrians on a zebra crossing, and to pedestrians and cyclists on a parallel crossing.
+- Rule H2 (drivers, motorcyclists, horse drawn vehicles, horse riders and cyclists): At a junction you should give way to pedestrians crossing or waiting to cross a road into which or from which you are turning.
+You MUST give way to pedestrians on a zebra crossing, and to pedestrians and cyclists on a parallel crossing (see Rule 195).

-• Rule H3 (drivers): Drivers should not cut across cyclists, horse riders or horse-drawn vehicles going ahead when turning into or out of a junction or changing lane.
-Do not turn at a junction if doing so would cause the cyclist, horse rider or horse-drawn vehicle going straight ahead to stop or swerve.
+- Rule H3 (drivers and motorcyclists): You should not cut across cyclists, horse riders or horse drawn vehicles going ahead when you are turning into or out of a junction or changing direction or lane, just as you would not turn across the path of another motor vehicle.
+This applies whether they are using a cycle lane, a cycle track, or riding ahead on the road and you should give way to them.
+Do not turn at a junction if to do so would cause the cyclist, horse rider or horse drawn vehicle going straight ahead to stop or swerve.
+You should stop and wait for a safe gap in the flow of cyclists if necessary.
+This includes when cyclists are:

-The catch: these are “should” rules, not MUST rules — but failing to follow them can still be used in evidence against a driver in court, and the theory test treats them as the expected behaviour.
+The catch: H1 and H3 are “should” guidance, and the first half of H2 is too — but the zebra and parallel-crossing portion of H2 is a MUST.
+Failing to follow any of these can be used in evidence against a driver in court, and the theory test treats them as the expected behaviour.

 2. People crossing the road at junctions — Rule 170